freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-63.md

 ## Description
 <section id='description'>

-The `legend` element acts as a caption for the content in the `fieldset` element.
-It gives users context about what they should enter into that part of the form.
+The `title` element determines what browsers show in the title bar or tab for the page.

-Add a `legend` element with the text `Is your cat an indoor or outdoor cat?` above both of the radio buttons.
+Add a `title` element within the `head` element.
+Its text should be `CatPhotoApp`.

 </section>